RPA – Robotic Process Automation

 - The optimisation of quality levels thanks to a greater accuracy and reduction of errors.

 - Reduction in operational costs and processing time.

 - Higher productivity and efficiency within companies.

-Thus, the inclusion of RPA in a company increases the quality and efficiency of processes, facilitating their control and auditing.
+Thus, the inclusion of RPA in a company increases the quality and efficiency of processes, facilitating their control and auditing, similar to artifical intelligence.
 Moreover, since human intervention decreases, not only are errors reduced but users have more time to develop and optimise other functions which are difficult to automate.
 All this make RPA projects generally show a quick return of investment.

 What challenges do we face?

 Despite all these advantages and the fact that an appropriately designed RPA project obtains a high return of investment, we have to take into account the different challenges these initiatives pose.
 These challenges are numerous and of different kinds, but, in general, they stem from the change the RPA project means for the user or from the exact definition of the process to automate.

 - It needs all parts affected by the transformation to get involved.